RandomRobbieBF/kong-pwn/README.md

 # kong-pwn
-Use Exposed KongAPI to act like a proxy and get metadata urls or internal urls
+Use Exposed KongAPI to act like a proxy and get metadata urls or internal urls.

+CVE-2020-11710 - It's not a vuln it's a misconfiguration.

 How to use
 ---